cpbotha/nvpy/README.md

     sn_password = your_simplenote_password

 If you installed this via pip install, you should now be able to start the application by typing "nvpy".
+The first time you run it, it will take a while as it downloads all of your simplenote notes.
+Subsequest runs are much faster as it uses the database it stores in your home directory.

+The [example nvpy.cfg][ex_nvpycfg] shows how you can configure the font family and size.

 Features
 ========